 Wait, there’s more!

-The easiest way of identifying fake influencers is to look at all influencer metrics from the same dashboard using Heepsy.
+The easiest way to identify a fake influencer is to look at all influencer metrics from the same dashboard using Heepsy.
 It provides detailed reports and metrics on each influencer to help you vet your influencers as fast and easy as possible.

 Q1.
 Do influencers have fake followers?

 A. Yes, some influencers can use fraudulent methods to amass fake followers without actually earning them.
 Such followers do not represent the target audience that brands would want and therefore working with such influencers is futile for brands.

 Q2.
 How can you tell if an influencer has fake followers?

 A. There are several manual checks that you can do to identify fraudulent influencers with fake followers.
 The first way is to look at their social media accounts and look for a sudden surge in followers.